 The researchers used a method called DTI to scan the brains of 18 people with synesthesia.
 They also looked at the brains of 18 non-synesthetes.

 Using a kind of magnetic resonance imaging called DTI (an example is shown above) to look at the brains of synesthetes and non-synesthetes, scientists showed that synesthetes who see colored letters have higher levels of white matter in three different br

-DTI (which stands for diffusion tensor imaging) measures how water flows in the brain.
+DTI stands for diffusion tensor imaging.
+It measures how water flows in the brain.
 Within certain brain tissues, or nerve fibers, water flows more freely in one direction than the other.
 This is especially true in a type of nerve fiber, or axon, that carries messages from brain cell to brain cell.
 Commonly called “white matter,” these axons connect different parts of the brain to each other.

 By measuring the water flow through these tissues, the scientists could measure how many of these axons there were in each brain region.
 Brain regions that are highly connected will have more white-matter axons.

-In synesthetes who saw colored letters, the scientists found higher levels of white matter in three different brain regions.
+In synesthetes who see colored letters, the scientists found higher levels of white matter in three different brain regions.
 One was in the letter and word region of the brain, known as V4.
 The other highly connected areas were found in brain regions involved in consciousness — the awareness that you’re thinking, feeling, seeing, hearing or any number of other things your brain enables you to do.

 “We have lots of things impinging upon our senses, and some of them become conscious and some of them don’t,” says Hubbard.
 “Activity in this area might make a person more consciously aware of a synesthetic experience.”

 These findings don’t rule out other possible causes of synesthesia, says Hubbard.
 Still, he is now working to see if this type of “cross-wiring” occurs in other forms of synesthesia.
 Other scientists are looking to see whether other parts of the brain are also involved in synesthesia.